postmannen/actress/actress-js/README.md

 # Actress-JS

-A Concurrent Actor framework for JavaScript/Browser applications, inspired by the Go Actress library.
+A Concurrent Actor framework for JavaScript/Browser applications, based on the idea of the Go Actress library.

 ## Overview